pirafrank/workspace/scenarios/README.md

 Files in this folder are just quick-starters and need to be customized.

-Check their content BEFORE you run them!
+Please, always check code before you run it!